vdodev/maplang/README.md

 Bug reports and pull requests can be submitted on [GitHub](https://github.com/vdodev/maplang).

-You are welcome to review the existing code, submit use-cases, criticize the code, argue with us, become one of us, and anything else that improves Maplang.
+You are welcome to review the existing code, fix bugs, submit use-cases, criticize the code, argue with us, become one of us, and anything else that improves Maplang.